-COPY: o be eligible for support from DFI Canada, clients can answer affirmatively to these questions:
+COPY: Eligible business partners should be able to answer affirmatively to these questions:

-beneficiary of DFI Canada’s support business or project is a private sector entity (i.e. not a government entity)
+Are you a private sector entity? (i.e. not a government entity)

-the ultimate beneficiaries of the business or project are in a country eligible for Official Development Assistance (ODA) (see list of the Organisation for Economic Cooperation and Development (OECD)
+Are you in a country eligible for Official Development Assistance (ODA)?

+(see list of the Organisation for Economic Cooperation and Development (OECD)

 Development Assistance Committee (DAC) list of ODA-eligible countries) [PROVIDE LINK]

-project or company generates, or is projected to generate, sufficient return to be able to repay debt or provide a return on investment
+Does your project or company currently generate, or is it projected to generate, sufficient return, in order to be able to repay debt, or provide a return on investment?

-business operates in a DFI Canada priority sector: green growth (renewable energy, energy infrastructure, energy efficiency, water supply, water management, waste management, waste water management, biorefinery products, green industrial production), agribusiness, financial institutions, small scale infrastructure, education
+Does your business operate in a DFIC priority sector?

+(green growth (renewable energy, energy infrastructure, energy efficiency, water supply, water management, waste management, waste water management, bio refinery products, green industrial production, agribusiness, financial institutions, small scale infrastructure, education)

-business must demonstrate the possibility of economic and social development impacts, e.g. job creation, , or a contribution to women’s economic empowerment climate change mitigation or adaptation
+Do you demonstrate the possibility of economic and social development impacts? (job creation, or a contribution to women’s economic empowerment climate change mitigation or adaptation)

-business or project is in one or more of the following sectors: [use similar terms throughout document], agri-food supply chain, local financial industry
+Is your business or project is in one or more of the following sectors?

+(use similar terms throughout document], agri-food supply chain, local financial industry)

 GET IN TOUCH PAGE